How might we make user research more efficient at ecobee?

 Understand the pain points in the current research workflow and design an Insight Portal that enables better research insight documentation and communication across product lines

 As the demand for user research increases at ecobee, the current research team found it challenging to consistently document, retrieve, and share research insights across the growing product team.
 When the product team asked “what do we know about [x]?”, it is difficult for researchers to find relevant research on existing platform.

-Define and operationalize the research workflow (span the entire research lifecycle) for the product team
+Defined and operationalized the research workflow (spanning the entire research lifecycle) for the product team

 About ecobee Inc.

 ecobee Inc. is a smart home product company with ~500 employees that creates smart thermostats and light switches with built-in voice assistant that help millions of consumers save money, conserve energy, and seamlessly bring home automation into their lives. ecobee just wrapped up a $61 million Series C in May 2018, bringing the Toronto-based company’s total funding to $146 million.

 Discovery & Frame

 I spent the first month conducting user interviews to understand the needs, pain points, and challenges of the current research workflow.
 I spoke with 15 stakeholders, including various user researchers, UX designers, product managers, lab managers, content strategists, and VP product in the team.
 Moreover, I also sat in some of the research meetings and followed through research initiatives to closely observe their research workflow and experience from different stakeholders and product lines.